thrawn01/hugo-blog/content/page/destiny-2-leveling.md

 Light Level** (ELL for short). **Base Light Level** (BLL for short) is your gear light level, minus any mods.

-This means if your gun is 275 and has a +5 mod then your BLL for that gun is 270.
+This means if your gun is 275 and has a +5 mod then your BLL for that gun is
-This means if the BLL of your character is 280, and you add +5 mods to all your gear, your ELL will be 282. legendary engrams and item drops will still drop at 280 since that is your BLL.
+270. This means if the BLL of your character is 280, and you add +5 mods to all your gear, your ELL will be 285.
+However, legendary engrams and item drops will still drop at 280 since that is your BLL.

 You can only infuse the BLL.
 If you have a 275 gun with a +5 mod then it’s BLL is 270.
 If you attempt to infuse the gun into a 270 gun, destiny will tell you